lestrrat-go/helium/README.md

 # Current status

-* Still very broken, but basic XML parsing (no DTDs yet) is functional, so you can probably write a SAX2 parser that generates the correct DOM structure
+* Good news: parse/dump basic XML with some DTDs are now working.
+* Bad news: I have run out of tuits.
+I intend to work on this from time to time, but I *REALLY* need people's help.
+See "Contributing" below.
 * While XML declaration is parsed, encoding is ignored, and assumed to be UTF-8

-# Important Notice:
+# Contributing

-I'm only going to work on this full-throttle until Jan 4, 2016.
-After that, I need to get back to life for a while again.
+I won't have much time to discuss: let the code talk: Give me PRs that are self-explanatory! :)

+The goal for the moment is to "port" libxml2.
+That means that where possible, we should just steal their code, even if things aren't too go-ish.
+We'll polish after we have a compatible implementation.
+So don't debate for optimal go-ness unless it's a really low hanging fruit.

 Help in forms for PRs is better, but if you insiste, Amazon gift cards to lestrrat at gmail is appreciated ;)

 # What's with the naming?